 Darwin Processing Facility

-On 27 October 2015, TNG Limited (TNG) submitted a Notice of Intent to the Northern Territory Environment Protection Authority (NT EPA) outlining a proposal for Darwin Refinery (now named Darwin Processing Facility).
-TNG proposes to construct and operate the Darwin Processing Facility on Middle Arm, Darwin Harbour, adjacent to the Elizabeth River (within Lot 1817, Hundred of Ayers).
-The refinery would process magnetite concentrate railed from TNG’s (separately proposed) Mt Peake Project, 1,400 km south of Darwin.
+TNG Limited (TNG) proposes to construct and operate the Darwin Processing Facility at Middle Arm, Darwin Harbour, within Lot 1817, Hundred of Ayers.
+The facility would process magnetite concentrate railed from TNG’s (separately proposed) Mt Peake Project, 1400km south of Darwin.
 The following products would be produced and exported through East Arm Wharf to international customers:

-- titanium dioxide pigment - for use in paint, varnish, paper, plastics, and other materials including inks, fibres, cosmetics and food
+- titanium dioxide – a pigment for use in paint, varnish, paper, plastics, and other materials including inks, fibres, cosmetics and food

 The project requires assessment under the NT Environmental Assessment Act 1982 and is a ‘controlled action’ under the Environment Protection and Biodiversity Conservation Act 1999.
 The project is being assessed at the level of an Environmental Impact Statement (EIS) under the bilateral agreement between the NT and Australian Governments.
 The relevant controlling provisions are: Listed threatened species and communities (sections 18 and 18A); and Listed migratory species (sections 20 and 20A).